apache/skywalking/docs/en/concepts-and-designs/lal.md

 `regexp` parser uses a regular expression (`regexp`) to parse the logs.
 It leverages the captured groups of the regexp, all the captured groups can be used later in the extractors or sinks.
+`regexp` returns a `boolean` indicating whether the log matches the pattern or not.

 ```groovy
 filter {